 Destruction, in this case, doesn’t mean consumption, Giovacchini said.

 “I would not eat anything that came out of Newton Lake, and I don’t think anyone else should either,” she said.

-In addition to helping manage the invasive species in Newton Lake—there are several, according to this interactive map from the New Jersey Invasive Species Strike Team—the association is concerned with improving conditions throughout the entire watershed, which headwaters in Haddonfield and continues through Camden City.
+In addition to helping manage the invasive species in Newton Lake, the association is concerned with improving conditions throughout the entire watershed, which headwaters in Haddonfield and continues through Camden City.

 “It is a small watershed, but it is sort of an urban oasis,” Giovacchini said, adding that the lake “does require some active management.”

 Despite last year’s focus on controlling algae blooms in Newton Lake with copper-based chemicals, aerators to improve water circulation, and the physical removal of algae mats, the body is still threatened by mineral and pesticide runoff and sewer and stormwater drainage issues, Giovacchini said.

 “Nothing has changed in terms of how things flow into the lake,” she said.
 “We expect that we’ll continue to have the same algae growth.
 I think in the long run, people are wondering where we’re going to get the money to fix it all.”